VertigoRay/salt-osx-dsconfigad/README.md

 * [uid](#uid)
 * [useuncpath](#useuncpath)

 **_Note:_** These options are what's available in OS X 10.8.4.
 New _Advanced Options_ that are released in future _will not_ just work -- they will need to be added to the `dsconfigad_adv` dict.
-Just use it in the same fashion as a similar option.
-For example, if you want to disable a _newoption_ that has enable/disable as possible options:
+Then they can just be used it in the same fashion as a similar option.
+For example, after adding a _newoption_ option that has enable/disable as possible options, you can disable it with as follows:
 ```yaml
 dsconfigad:
   newoption: False